5.4 Leave Benefits

 5.4.6 Holiday Leave

 Mines observes Labor Day, Thanksgiving Day, Christmas Day, New Year's Day, Martin Luther King Day, Memorial Day, and Independence Day as holidays.
-Other days will be designated annually by the President as school holidays not to exceed twelve days in total.
+Other days will be designated annually by the President as school holidays.

 5.4.7 Administrative Leave